Tech Talk

 • Hardware-level improvements from newer macOS versions are unavailable

-This “limited support” stage is the warning sign that the device is beginning its end-of-life journey.
+This “limited support” stage is a clear warning sign that the device is entering its end-of-life cycle.

-Stage 2: Security Updates Stop — Fully End of Life
+Stage 2: Security Updates Stop — End of Life

-Once Apple stops releasing security updates for the macOS version your MacBook is stuck on, the device becomes officially obsolete for modern use.
+Once Apple stops releasing security updates for the macOS version your MacBook is limited to, the device becomes officially obsolete for modern use.

-This is when the MacBook effectively “stops working” from a practical standpoint:
+This is when a MacBook effectively “stops working” from a practical standpoint:

 • Safari stops supporting modern websites